April 12th, 2023 | New Mothers

 Make time only for yourself

 We all know that babies need their mothers, but every mom needs a break every once in a while.
 Don’t forget that being a parent doesn’t mean that you have to neglect your own needs.
 Find time to enjoy the things you love, such as reading, watching a movie, going shopping, or hanging out with a friend.
+Also, set limits on your visits from extended family to make sure you do not burn yourself out with entertaining.
 This is an essential step to maintaining your maternal mental health.

 Talk to someone who understands what you are going through